Christmas-differences-between-UK-USA-London-2021

 On Your Mark!

 I still can’t figure out when Christmas starts England.
 I’ve had staff members in London pubs approach me about booking a work Christmas party in July!
 They start planning for the celebrations as early as then!
 In October, it’s common for #Christmas to trend on social media in London.
-And this year I’ve already seen tons of Things to Do in London Christmas videos too!
+And this year I had already seen tons of Things to Do in London Christmas videos too!

 Americans are notorious for excessive advertising and gluttony, but we still have an official line for the start of Christmas celebrations.
 Thank you, Thanksgiving.